rjpdasilva/cryptopals/README.md

 A Python 3 installation is required for running the samples.

+Some scripts (e.g. `cp_test_c38_attacker.py`) require access to a dictionary "words" file under `/usr/share/dict/words`.
+Check with your distro how to install this file/package, if not installed already.

 The following core modules are used by the implementation:
 * `base64`
 * `hashlib`